TronLaser/BreathingSimulator2014/README.md

 Current Version 1.0
 ===================
+- REQUIRES PYTHON 2.7 AND PYGAME

 Known Bugs
 ==========

+- Mac - Havn't tested, no idea if it works.
+I'd expect it to with Python n all
-- Linux - Keyboard and mouse input is very random - sometimes works sometimes doesnt
+- Linux - Keyboard and mouse input is very random; sometimes works sometimes doesnt